Pinkerton/rgdb/README.md

 # rgdb
-Seamless remote debugging with gdb for CS 225
+:star: Seamless remote debugging with gdb for CS 225

-##:star: tl;dr##
+##Description##
 Sometimes the verison of gdb shipped with OSX isn't very helpful, and manually committing and pushing code to school workstations is slow.
 So, this script does it for you.

 There's a couple ways to run this script.
 The easiest is probably to copy `rgdb.py` to your `cs225` or specific MP/lab directory, [make it executable, and add it to your path](http://stackoverflow.com/questions/15587877/run-a-python-script-in-terminal-without-the-python-command).

 Then, run gdb remotely with some variation of `python rgdb.py mp5` or `rgdb.py mp5`.
 It'll commit your code and launch an ssh session that pulls the most recent version, makes it, and starts gdb.

-You'll probably only find this useful if you like developing locally, but it's for debugging my segfault-ridden code.
+You'll probably only find this useful if you like developing locally, but it's been helpful for debugging my segfault-ridden code.

 **Known issue:** exiting out of the remote gdb session is a bit of a pain.
 This could probably be solved in code, but **CTRL+D** twice works well enough.